varigence/docs/bimlflex/metadata-editors/linked-service-azure-key-vault.md

 ---
 uid: linked-service-azure-key-vault
 title: Using Azure Key Vaults for Connection settings
+summary: Documentation on how to configure ADF Key Vaults for connection settings with menu options, secret names, and secret versions
 ---

 # Using Azure Key Vaults for Connection settings